crosaless/wevently-streamlit/README.md

 ├── requirements.txt            # Python dependencies for the project
 ├── .streamlit
 │   └── config.toml            # Configuration settings for the Streamlit application
-├── .env.example                # Example environment variables for sensitive information
-├── .gitignore                  # Files and directories to be ignored by Git ├── tests
+├── .env                      # environment variables for ollama and huggingface ├── .gitignore                  # Files and directories to be ignored by Git ├── tests
 │   └── test_app.py            # Test cases for the Streamlit application